LHolten/blog/content/rust_query_announcement.md

     let dream = txn.insert(Story {
         author: alice,
         title: "My crazy dream",
-        content: "A dinosaur and a bird..."
+        content: "A dinosaur and a bird...",
     });

     // Insert a rating - note the try_insert due to the unique constraint